confetti design articles how to design a landing page that converts

 Customer/client testimonials or social proof

-Add in testimonials to prove what you are offering.
-Testimonials can also overcome barriers to purchase.
+Add in testimonials as part of your landing page website design to prove what you are offering.
+Testimonials can overcome barriers to purchase.
 See my blog HERE for more on that.

 Maintain your brand

-Keep your landing pages looking as similar to your website as possible.
-Your brand is still communicating all the principles of you and connecting in the same way we are simply guiding them to act more definitively on a sales page.
-Keep the same colors, font – the overall look and feel of your main site.
-This helps to enforce the brand awareness.
+Keep your landing page looking as similar to your website is good design.
+Your brand is still communicating all the principles of your business and connecting in the same way, we are guiding visitors to act more definitively on a sales or landing page.
+Keep the consistency of colours, fonts – the overall look and feel of your main website.
+This will enforce the brand awareness on your website.

-Long or short?
+Do I need a long or short landing page design?
 Answer these questions: How much money are you asking for or how complex is the decision making process?
 How much emotion is involved?
 Or what level of anxiety is involved?
-The rule of thumb is the more you ask for the longer the page.
+The rule of thumb is the more you ask for the longer the website landing page.
 The greater investment emotionally or time or financially the more you will need to include.

-You will need to always test what colours, copy and images you have used.
-There is no magic wand as your customer will respond to your offering differently to others.
+You need to always test what colours, copy and images you have used and are they working.
+There is no magic wand as your customers will respond to your website landing page offering differently to others.
 Here are a couple of guides to help you understand A/B testing:

 1. The Ultimate Guide To A/B Testing